 Become a Certified Phlebotomy Technician at Empire College

 Empire College has partnered with Kaiser Permanente to create a unique phlebotomy program in California.
 We offer courses leading toward certification as a California Certified Phlebotomy Technician I (CPT I).
 The program is approved by the State of California Department of Health Services.

 Individuals who successfully complete the program will receive a certificate of completion from Empire College allowing them to sit for the national certification examination.
 Upon passing the national examination, graduates are eligible to apply to the State for CPT I certification.

-Jon Drew, CLS, who is Kaiser’s Laboratory Administrative Director, serves as Empire’s Director of Phlebotomy.
+Jon Drew, CLS, who recently retired as Kaiser’s Laboratory Administrative Director, serves as Empire’s Director of Phlebotomy.
 “I’m excited about providing technical guidance and oversight, as well as helping students towards their goal of Certified Phlebotomy Technician and starting a career in laboratory sciences,” says Mr. Drew.

 After completing 56 hours of didactic coursework over a 10-week period on campus, students will finish the program with a 40-hour (1 week) externship at Kaiser Permanente or other local laboratory site.

 PBN100 Basic Phlebotomy – 28 hours – 2.0 units